 When a copyright work is used on a website or streaming service, it immediately gains worldwide availability, so there are strict limits on what you can do and most of the licences churches normally hold do not cover that context.

 If a service or similar event is recorded and uploaded to the internet then you must have a streaming licence in order to show song lyrics.
-You can record your own versions of these songs (cover versions) but you cannot include other peoples’ recordings, e.g. ripped from a CD or another recording, without the express permission of the recording artist.
+You can record your own versions of these songs (cover versions) but unless you have a special licence (see below) you cannot include other peoples’ recordings, e.g. ripped from a CD or another recording, without the express permission of the recording artist.
 A lot of people do it, but it is illegal and such recordings frequently receive take-down notices for copyright and performing rights violations.

 YouTube has an automatic system for identifying copyright music, and on the whole it works pretty well, although occasionally it makes mistakes.
 If you upload your own recording of a copyright work you will very likely find a Copyright Claim notice on your video info.
 This is nothing to worry about, it just means that the copyright owner is entitled to claim any money you might have made from your video.
 If you upload a commercial recording you are likely to receive a Copyright Strike and that is much more serious and means YouTube thinks you have breached copyright.
 This may result in sound being muted on your video, or in you receiving a takedown request.
 It operates a three strikes rule, after which your account is likely to be suspended.